-The drive temperature derating for different PWM frequencies in the ambient temperature range of 0 to 40°C and supply voltage of 80VDC is shown in Figure 6, when mounted according to ElectroCraft recommendations as specified in section 4.1.
-Improved derating can be achieved by limiting the supply voltage.
+The drive does not have any temperature or output PWM frequency derating in the ambient temperature range of 0 to 40°C when mounted according to ElectroCraft recommendations as specified in section 4.1.
 Operating the drive outside ElectroCraft recommendations or in a closed box and stagnant air may limit maximum performance.
 Use of additional heatsinking or forced air may be required.
 For applications outside ElectroCraft recommendations or in ambient temperature outside the limit of 0 to 40°C, please contact ElectroCraft.